Planting and Germination Instructions for Hubs

 The most important thing about planting milkweed is to wait until the weather turns consistently warm.
 Milkweed seeds need heat to germinate.
 Milkweeds tend to germinate best when daytime temperatures are consistently above 80 degrees Fahrenheit.
 If you desire to start your seeds before outdoor temperatures allow, start milkweed indoors in a south-facing window or with a plastic cover to simulate a greenhouse effect.

-Purity and Germination Rates
+Purity and Germination Rates and pot recommendations

 Below are the germination and purity rates of each plant in the most recent CA native nectar plant seed giveaway (Fall 23/Spring24).